ApryseSDK/pdftron-react-native/API.md

 #### onExportAnnotationCommand
 function, optional

 This function is called if a change has been made to annotations in the current document.
 Unlike [`onAnnotationChanged`](#onAnnotationChanged), this function has an XFDF command string as its parameter.
+If you are modifying or deleting multiple annotations, then on Android the function is only called once, and on iOS it is called for each annotation.

 Parameters: